 In our Fits~I and~Ib, the enhancement near the $\pi\pi$ threshold can be described by the chiral contact terms and FSI.
 In particular, no additional 2$\pi$ resonance is required.
-Note that Ref.~\cite{BESIII:2025ozb} claims that chiral perturbation theory supplemented with a leading-order unitarization as used in Ref.~\cite{Guo:2004dt} fail to reproduce this threshold enhancement.
-We find that in Ref.~\cite{BESIII:2025ozb}, the $E_{\pi^+}E_{\pi^-}$ and $(p_{\pi^+}^{\mu}p_{\pi^-}^{\nu}+p_{\pi^+}^{\nu}p_{\pi^-}^{\mu})$ parts are considered as pure $\pi\pi$ $S$- and $D$-waves, respectively, where $E_{\pi^{(\pm)}}$ and $p_{\pi^{(\pm)}}$ are the energies and the four-momenta of the pions, while both of these actually contribute to both $S$- and $D$-waves~\cite{Yan:1998wv,Guo:2004dt}.
-Also note that Ref.~\cite{BESIII:2025ozb} considers the FSI within the chiral unitary approach~\cite{Oller:1997ti}, which yields a dynamical generation of the scalar mesons.
-In contrast to the present study, the very precise information available on pion--pion phase shifts is not strictly implemented there.
+Note that Ref.~\cite{BESIII:2025ozb} claims that chiral perturbation theory supplemented with a leading-order unitarization as used in Ref.~\cite{Guo:2004dt} fails to reproduce this threshold enhancement.
+We find that in Ref.~\cite{BESIII:2025ozb}, the $E_{\pi^+}E_{\pi^-}$ and $(p_{\pi^+}^{\mu}p_{\pi^-}^{\nu}+p_{\pi^+}^{\nu}p_{\pi^-}^{\mu})$ parts are considered as pure $\pi\pi$ $S$ and $D$ waves, respectively, where $E_{\pi^{(\pm)}}$ and $p_{\pi^{(\pm)}}$ are the energies and the four-momenta of the pions, while both of these actually contribute to both $S$ and $D$ waves~\cite{Yan:1998wv,Guo:2004dt}.
+Also note that Ref.~\cite{BESIII:2025ozb} considers the FSI within the chiral unitary approach~\cite{Oller:1997ti}.
+While it already yields a dynamical generation of the scalar mesons, the very precise information available on pion-pion phase shifts is not strictly implemented there.

-Comparing Fit~I with Fits~II and~III, one finds that including the $Z_c$ exchange improves the fit quality significantly, especially in the low-energy region of the $\pi\pi$ spectra and for the angular distribution.
+Comparing Fit~I with Fits~II and~III, one finds that including the $Z_c$ exchange improves the fit quality, especially for the helicity angular distribution.
 Furthermore, comparing Fits~II and~III, one observes that although a smaller $Z_c$ mass leads to a smaller $\chi^2$, the change of fit quality is tiny.
 Therefore we conclude that a virtual intermediate $Z_c$ state indeed can play a relevant role in $\psi' \to J/\psi \pi^+\pi^-$.